tibonilab/cloudmouse-example-lvgl/README.md

 ## 💖 Credits

-Created and maintained by the CloudMouse Team.
+Created by the CloudMouse Team.

-Special thanks to all contributors and the maker community for feedback and support.
+Special thanks to contributors and the maker community.

+**Technical Achievement**: This boilerplate features a custom cross-platform `RotaryEncoderPCNT` wrapper that seamlessly bridges ESP-IDF 4.4 and 5.x APIs, enabling true multi-platform compatibility between Arduino IDE and PlatformIO.

 ---

 **Ready to build?** Fork this repo and start creating! 🚀

+*Built with ❤️ for makers, by makers.*